Military Injury & Nursing Care Lawyer in Brighton & West Branch

 Most services-related care benefits for assisted living, in-home care, or skilled nursing home care require some degree of disability from an injury suffered during a veteran's service, a previous injury that was aggravated during service or a disabling injury resulting from treatment received in a VA facility or by its medical staff.

 Contact Our Southeast Michigan Veterans Benefits Attorney

 If you have suffered a military injury resulting in a disability that requires some form of nursing care services, our firm provides the background, resources, and compassionate service that veterans, their dependents, and other loved ones seek when pursuing veterans benefits through an existing program or the Veterans Millennium Health Care and Benefits Act.

-Contact the Nawrocki Center today to schedule an appointment to discuss your VA benefit concerns with our Brighton elder law attorneys.
+Contact the Nawrocki Center today to schedule an appointment to discuss your VA benefit concerns with our Brighton or West Branch elder law attorneys.